 This process does not cover the incidental release of nanomaterials such as those from diesel exhaust and welding fumes.
 It also does not include other properties of nanomaterials in detail as defined under the COSHH Regulations 2002.
 These are covered by the Hazardous Substances Standard that should be implemented in conjunction with the requirements of this document.

-There are specific requirements that need to be met before work with Nanomaterials can be started at the University.
-These are:
+There are specific requirements that need to be met before work with nanomaterials can be started at the University.
+These are as follows:

-Ensure the risk assessment justifies the use of nanomaterials (where cannot be eliminated) and takes into account their specific properties.
-Refer to UK NanoSafety Group Guidance.
+ensure the risk assessment justifies the use of nanomaterials (where they cannot be eliminated) and takes into account their specific properties.
+Refer to UK NanoSafety Group Guidance